A slender milkweed that grows well in dry conditions. Excellent for butterflies and bees.

 Leaves: The leaves appear in a whorl of 3-6 at each node.
 They are linear or almost needle-like.

-Other Uses: They are poisonous to sheep.
+Other Uses: Toxic to livestock.

 More Info: Only a few flowers become pollinated and form a seed pod.